LostArtefacts/TRX/docs/trx/lua/reference/ITEMS.md

       Objects with no control routine cannot be activated, and an item that is already active is left alone.

     - [lua]`item:deactivate()`
       Stops the item: its control routine no longer runs, and a creature loses its AI and stands down.
-The item stays where it is and keeps its hit points, so this is not a way of getting rid of it - use `kill()` for that.
+The item stays where it is and keeps its hit points, so this is not a way of getting rid of it - use `destroy()` for that.

       A trigger can still bring it back, and so can `activate()`.

+    - [lua]`item:destroy()`
+      Removes the item from the game.
+Any other handle to it becomes stale.

     - [lua]`item:die([explode])`
       Runs the object's creature death handling: the corpse stays, and `explode` bursts its meshes as a rocket or grenade would.
-For creatures; `kill()` simply removes any item from the game.
+For creatures; `destroy()` simply removes any item from the game.

       Parameters:
       - **`explode`** (boolean, optional, default `False`).
 Whether to burst the meshes as it dies.